 Short personal description (2-3 paragraphs, 1-2 pages maximum) of yourself (e.g., background and academic focus), your interest in and/or experiences with ecopsychology or related areas, and any goals you have for this course.
-Also include any questions you have about ecopsychology and how you can integrate these concepts into your life and professional goals.
+Also include any questions you have about ecopsychology and how you might imagine integrating these concepts into your life and professional goals.